godfreynolan/lat_lon_wintak_plugin_example/README.md

             - e.g. `C:\Program Files\WinTAK\WinTAK.exe`
         - Set "Working directory" to the directory containing WinTAK.exe
             - e.g. `C:\Program Files\WinTAK`
+- To install WinTAK's dependencies (guide taken from [here](https://github.com/Hellikandra/WinTAK-plugintemplate?tab=readme-ov-file#project-dependencies))
+    - Go to Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution
+    - Click the cog icon next to "Package Source" in the top right
+    - Click the plus button in the top right to add a new package source
+    - Name it WinTAK
+    - Set the path to the NuGet directory of your WinTAK install e.g. `C:\Program Files\WinTAK\NuGet`
+    - Save and close the window
+    - Back in the "Manage Packages for Solution" screen in Visual Studio, select "WinTAK" as the package source and install the "WinTAK-Dependencies" package
 - Open Views/View.xaml and insert the following code between the Grid tags
 ```xml
 <StackPanel>